This page follows Hang gliding mid 1980s.

 Magic Kiss K-1.
 However, there was a need for gliders with easier handling, of lighter weight, and with easier rigging processes, yet incorporating the latest design features and technology.
 Gliders such as the Wills Wing Sport, the Ultralight Products Comet 3, and Pacific Airwave Vision IV (the British-made version was renamed Calypso) filled that need.

-This rigid hang glider, a Reich & Neumann ULF-1, landed at Ager, northern Spain, in September 1989.
+This Reich & Neumann ULF-1 landed at Ager, northern Spain, in September 1989.
 The onlookers are mostly of the Norfolk (UK) hang gliding club.
-(See under External links for more of the ULF-1.)
+The type first flew in November 1977.
+It had a 34 ft span and weighed 100 lb.
+It was technically a hang glider in that it could be foot-launched.

 A streamer on each of the two front wires casts a shadow on the sail.